EmbedJournal/embedjournal/_posts/2013-08-17-interface-4x4-matrix-keypad-with-microcontroller.md

 The above program is done with polling and utilizes the entire time of the controller to scan the keypad and display the data on the 7 segment displays.
 There is a cool feature on Microcontrollers called as the Interrupt on Change (IOC).
 As the name suggests, the controller will interrupt if it finds any change in a port.
 In PIC the whole of PORT B has this feature.
-By using the feature without any change in the hardware setup we can scan the keypad in the ISR and have more of the controllers time to do some thing useful.
+By using the feature without any change in the hardware setup we can scan the keypad in the ISR and have more of the controller's time to do something useful.

 ### Related Downloads